Using reinforcement learning to autonomously identify sources of error for agents in group missions: Discussions

-Three square symbols (closed) located at the edges of a triangle in Fig.~\ref{realTraj} are the goalposts for the conveying mission.
-Fig.~\ref{realTraj}(b) shows the real trajectories for the mission, where the initial locations of the agents are the final locations of the panel (a).
-From the initial locations, the agents \#1 and \#3 immediately arrived at the goals to complete each mission, and departed from the goals heading to the disabled \#2 to render assistance.
-The \#2 tried to get closer to its goal using its limited available ability, {\it i.e.,} the mobility only along the $x$-axis.
-At the closest position, all the agents coalesce and \#1 and \#3 start assisting to push \#2 up towards the goal.
-Though this behavior is just the consequence of earning more from the value function, $\rho^{\left(\beta\right)}$, it is interesting that the behavior seems as if agent \#1 wants to assist the disabled agent cooperatively.
-By identifying the constraint $h_a$ for the agents in learning $Q_\alpha$, the consequent learning $Q_\beta$ is confirmed to generate the optimal operation plans so that the team can earn the best benefit owing to their cooperative behavior as if an autonomous decision has been made by the team.
+Three square symbols (closed) situated at the edges of a triangle in Fig.~\ref{realTraj} represent the goalposts for the conveying mission.
+Fig.~\ref{realTraj}(b) shows the real trajectories for the mission, where the initial locations of the agents are the final locations in the panel (a).
+From their initial locations, Agents \#1 and \#3 immediately arrived at their goals to complete each mission, and subsequently headed to Agent \#2 for assistance.
+Meanwhile, Agent \#2 attempted to reach its goal using its limited mobility; {\it i.e.,} only along the $x$-axis.
+At the closest position, all three agents Coalesced, and Agents \#1 and \#3 began pushing Agent \#2 up toward the goal.
+Though this behavior is simply the consequence of earning more from the value function $\rho^{\left(\beta\right)}$, it appears as if Agent \#1 wants to assist the malfunctioning agent cooperatively { (a video of the behavior shown in Fig.~\ref{realTraj}(b) is available at the link~\cite{movie}).? } By identifying the constraint $h_a$ for the agents in the learning phase $Q_\alpha$, the subsequent learning phase $Q_\beta$ is confirmed to generate the optimal operation plans to ensure that the team maximizes their benefit through cooperative behavior as if an autonomous decision has been made by the team.

+{ During training, if the target reward is not reached in the given number of training sessions, the training process is reset to avoid being trapped by the local solution.
+In Fig.~\ref{mlptraj}, the training curves of rejected trials are shown in blue, whereas the acceptable result is shown in red.
+Evidently, more learning processes were rejected in $Q_{\beta}$ (right panel) than in $Q_{\alpha}$ (left panel).
+This indicates that it is a more challenging task to perform transport planning with three malfunctioning agents, than to plan the action to pinpoint a hypothesis among two.
+However, under more complex failure conditions, more learning is expected to be rejected for $Q_{\alpha}$ as well, as the number of possible hypotheses increases. }